Chris Tarrant

 Tarrant was a Capital Radio host from 1984 to 2004, presenting the early-morning show Capital Breakfast.
 The show was highly popular, increasing Capital Radio's audience share in London.
 Tarrant presented the ITV game show Who Wants to Be a Millionaire? from 1998 to 2014, while also providing some audio recordings for some console games, and a tabletop game made by Tiger Electronics based on the show.
 He recorded a total of 592 episodes across 30 series, in which a total of five contestants won the cash prize of £1 million.
 In 2012, Tarrant began a travel documentary series, Chris Tarrant: Extreme Railways, with locations including the Congo-Ocean Railway, the Ghan across Australia and the Konkan Railway in India.

 Tarrant's other television credits include Tarrant on TV, a programme which shows clips featuring a number of unusual television programmes from around the world, and Tarrant Lets the Kids Loose, a programme which gives three- to six-year-olds the chance to fulfil their greatest ambitions in the adult world.
 He also hosted several other game shows including It's Not What You Know and The Colour of Money.
 Tarrant received an OBE in 2004 for his charity work, in particular his campaigning on behalf of disadvantaged children.
-He retired in 2024 after 50 years in television.
+In 2006, he was ranked number 38 in ITV's poll of TV's 50 Greatest Stars.
+Tarrant announced his retirement in December 2024 after 52 years in television.

 Biography from the Wikipedia article Chris Tarrant.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.